fluxninja/aperture/docs/content/introduction.md

 ```

 Welcome to the [FluxNinja Aperture](https://github.com/fluxninja/aperture)
-project, an open-source platform designed to empower cloud-native reliability
+project, an open source platform that empowers platform and reliability
-engineering.
-The platform provides a unified controllability layer that enables
+engineering teams.
+The platform provides a unified controllability layer that
-platform and reliability engineering teams to manage complex microservices-based
+enables platform and reliability engineering teams to manage complex
-applications with ease.
+microservices-based applications with ease.

-## Simplify Cloud-Native Load Management
+## Simplify cloud native load management

 With Aperture, teams can automate load management processes, including flow
-control and auto scaling, to ensure the reliability and stability of
+control and auto-scaling, to ensure the reliability and stability of cloud
-cloud-native applications.
-These capabilities improve the overall user
+native applications.
+These capabilities improve the overall user experience,
-experience, while optimizing resources and reducing costs.
+while optimizing resources and reducing costs.

-## Declarative Policy Language
+## Declarative policy language

 Aperture's declarative policy language allows teams to effortlessly develop and
 manage policies that dictate their applications' behavior under various
 circumstances.
 This offers a visual depiction of their policies, enabling them
 to grasp the system's behavior and self-correction intuitively.

-## Load Management Capabilities
+## Load management capabilities

 Aperture's intelligent load management capabilities, such as fine-grained rate
-limiting, prioritized load shedding and auto scaling, can be applied to a wide
+limiting, prioritized load shedding and auto-scaling, are applicable to a wide
 range of cloud-native applications.
 These capabilities, ensure the reliability
 and stability of applications.

 - **Prioritized load shedding**: Aperture enables organizations to gracefully
-  degrade application performance by dropping traffic that's deemed less
+  degrade application performance by dropping traffic that is deemed less
   important, ensuring that the most critical traffic is served.
 - **Distributed rate-limiting**: Aperture includes a distributed rate-limiter to
   prevent abuse and protect the service from excessive requests by users.
-- **Intelligent auto scaling**: Aperture adjusts resource allocation based on
+- **Intelligent auto-scaling**: Aperture adjusts resource allocation based on
   demand and performance to ensure that the application can scale up or down as
   needed.
 - **Monitoring and telemetry**: Aperture continuously monitors service